Back to Blog

 Your brand's visibility is shifting from blue links to AI answers.
 And most marketing leaders have no idea how they're performing.

-After 20 years in search, spanning Google, TripAdvisor, and running search strategy at MediaCom and IPG for brands like LEGO, Adidas and Shell, I've watched every major algorithm shift.
+After 20 years in search, spanning Google, MediaCom (Adidas, Shell, Coca-Cola), IPG Mediabrands (LEGO), and TripAdvisor/Viator, I've watched every major algorithm shift.
 But this one's different.
 ChatGPT and Gemini aren't ranking websites.
 They're citing brands directly.
 Your content either makes the cut or it doesn't.

 The problem?
 Most brands are flying blind.
 They're still optimising for Google's first page whilst AI models are already deciding which 3-5 brands deserve to be mentioned at all.